jaydeegbobeh/eng88/Cybersecuirty/README.md

 An algorithm that takes an arbitray amount of data input (credential) and produces a fixed-sized output (bit array) on enciphered text called a hash value.

-Hashes are used to verify and ensure data intergrity Based on one-way maths funct - easy to compute but v. hard to reverse this calc Can be used to verify authentication
+Hashes are used to verify and ensure data intergrity: no changes have been made to a set of data, Based on one-way maths funct - easy to compute but v. hard to reverse this calc
+- Modulo operation is not reversible.
+If the result of the modulo operation is 4 – that’s great, you know the result, but there are infinite possible number combinations that you could use to get that 4.
+Can be used to verify authentication, the source of data can be verified

 Aritrary length text --> Hash function --> Hash value
+- The set size is determined by the hash function used.
+If a change is made to the input data, even something as small as capitalizing a single letter, adding a space or removing a punctuation mark, the output data string will be different.
+- Hash functions are deterministic, meaning that no matter how many times the same data is input to the function, the output will be the same.

 ### Well known Hash functions
-1. Message Digest 5 (MD5)
+1. Message Digest 5 (MD5) - produces 128 bit hash value, MD5 is not suitable for SSL certificates or digital certificates
-2. Secure Hash Algorithm 1 (SHA-1) - SHA-256
+2. Secure Hash Algorithm 1 (SHA-1) - It takes an input and produces a 160 bits hash value
-3. Secure Hash Algorithm 2 (SHA-2) - SHA-384
+3. Secure Hash Algorithm 2 (SHA-2) - It produces 224, 256, 384 or 512 bits hash value.
+Uses improved algorithms and larger hashes

 ### Hash Message Authentication Code (HMAC)
 - To add authentication, HMAC uses an additional secret key as input to the hash function
 - Output HMAC - an authenticated fingerprint
+- Prevents man-in-the-middle attack
+-  provides the server and the client each with a private key that is known only to that specific server and that specific client
+- The client creates a unique HMAC, or hash, per request to the server by hashing the request data  with the private keys and sending it as part of a request
+- Key and the message are hashed in separate steps.
+- Secure file transfer protocols like FTPS, SFTP, and HTTPS use HMACs instead of just hash functions.
+- Encryption vs Hashing - encryption is data scambling that is two ways, hashing only one way

 ### Password salting

 - The addition of a unique, random string of characters (known only to the site) to the end of each password to create a different hash value
+- Salt is generated randomly for each user and each time they change their password
 - e.g g Password 546789gfvgrTY
 - Salt = SALT
 - Salted_Password = 546789gfvgrTYSALT